-He currently holds 24 offers, but in October 2019, Smith posted a tweet revealing his top 10 schools.
-The SEC made up a bulk of that list with seven of the 10 schools from the Southeastern Conference, two from the ACC, and the final from the Big 12.
+He currently holds 30 offers, but in October 2019, Smith posted a tweet revealing his top eight schools.
+The SEC made up a bulk of that list with four from the Southeastern Conference, two from the Pac-12, and one apiece from the ACC and Big 12.

 - Alabama Crimson Tide